9 Tips for Minimizing Workplace Negativity

 Remember that the best way to combat workplace negativity is to keep it from occurring in the first place.

-- Provide opportunities for people to make decisions about and control and/or influence their own job.
+Provide opportunities for people to make decisions about and control and influence their job.
 The single most frequent cause of workplace negativity is traceable to a manager or the organization making a decision about a person’s work without their input.
 Almost any decision that excludes the input of the person doing the work is perceived as negative.